laramies/theHarvester/README.md

 * securityTrails: Security Trails search engine, the world's largest repository of historical DNS data<br>
   (Requires an API key, see below.) - www.securitytrails.com

-* shodan: Shodan search engine, will search for ports and banners from discovered hosts - www.shodanhq.com
+* shodan: Shodan search engine, will search for ports and banners from discovered hosts (Requires an API key, see below.) - www.shodanhq.com

 * spyse: Web research tools for professionals (Requires an API key.) - https://spyse.com